 International students are eligible to apply for scholarships at Texas State University; however, scholarships are highly competitive and limited.
 Information regarding the scholarships offered by The Graduate College can be found on the Graduate Scholarships and Fellowships website.
 For all other types of financial assistance, please visit Financial Aid and Scholarships.

 International students are not eligible to receive U.S. federal financial aid.

-Texas State University’s International Office provides a variety of services to international students and scholars currently enrolled or employed at Texas State University.
+Texas State University’s International Student and Scholar Services (ISSS) provides a variety of services to international students and scholars currently enrolled or employed at Texas State University.
 The primary responsibility of the office is to act as the official international student advisor for all visa and immigration-related issues.
 An orientation is held with each new student to determine needs and to answer questions about their success at Texas State.
 The office is a continuing source of information, advising/counseling, and social services relevant to international students.

 University policy requires all international students on non-immigrant visas to have health insurance coverage while attending Texas State University.